MSU Billings Course Descriptions

 V1-9 cr.
 Provides university credit for a sophomore work experience in the area of History supervised by faculty.
 Learning agreement must be completed prior to registration (restricted).

 HSTA 309 The Atlantic World 1492-1763

 [formerly HIST 309 Creating Empire and Identity in the Atlantic World 1492-1763]

 3 cr.
 Prerequisite: HSTA 101 or HSTR 102 or consent of instructor.
 Explores the nature of the encounters between people and cultures from the Americas, Europe, and Africa from Columbus to the end of the French and Indian War.
 Emphasis will be on how global trade patterns and technological developments gave rise to different kinds of relationships; the formation of new economic, demographic, political, and cultural configurations; and how the identities of people fundamentally changed during the time period, particularly in a colonial context.
 The class will study the Atlantic world’s various geographic segments (i.e. Europe, Africa, North America, Latin America) in a comparative and/or integrated way.

 HSTA 313 American Colonial and Revolutionary History to 1789

 [formerly HIST 312 The American Colonial and Revolutionary Era to 1787]

 3 cr.
-Prerequisite: HSTA 101 suggested or consent of instructor. (every third semester) Examines the origins and evolution of colonial America, the development of a distinct American identity, the birth of the United States, the struggle for independence from Great Britain, and the problems and challenges of a new nation.
+Recommended background: HSTA 101. (every third semester) Examines the origins and evolution of colonial America, the development of a distinct American identity, the birth of the United States, the struggle for independence from Great Britain, and the problems and challenges of a new nation.

 HSTA 315 Early American Republic 1787-1848